 SHOW ME, TELL ME

-Safety Check questions and answers for car tests.
-(Show me / Tell me) The source material can be found in the DVSA publications “Driving the Essential Skills” and “The Official DVSA Driving Tests”.
+The Show me / Tell me safety Check questions and answers for car tests can be found on this page.
+The source material can be found in the DVSA publications “Driving the Essential Skills” and “The Official DVSA Driving Tests”.
 Advice and information on how to carry out vehicle safety checks can also be found in the manufacturer’s handbook.

 One question from the “Tell me” list will be used at the beginning of the test and one from the “Show me” list is executed whilst driving.

-Below is the full list of questions and answers candidates may be asked (As of 4th December 2017).
+Below is the full list of questions and answers candidates may be asked as the Show me / Tell me part of the driving test.
+(As of 4th December 2017).